 Take one of the containers of sexed fish.
 Note whether the fish are male, female or of unknown sex.
-Position each fish on the measuring strip with jaws closed, snout against the end, dorsal surface against the back, and the fish body flat and straight.
-Spread the caudal fin with your hand to help determine the fork or midpoint of the fin's posterior margin.
+Position each fish on the measuring strip with jaws closed, snout against the end, dorsal surface away from you, and the fish body flat and straight.
+Spread the caudal fin with your hand to see the tips of the caudal rays at the fork or midpoint of the fin's posterior margin.
 Fork length measurements should always be taken, even if the tails are ragged and the exact location of the fork has to be estimated.
 With a pencil, place a stroke or punch a hole on the strip in the space where the fork or midpoint of the tail is.
 If the fork of the tail lies on a line, reposition the fish and check it again.
-If it is still on the line, record the length in the smaller

-(shorter), adjacent length space.
-After recording a measurement on the strip, some fish may be set aside for otolith and/or scale samples.
-Refer to "Scale Samples and Otolith Samples" in the following section.
+If it is still on the line, record the length in the smaller (shorter), adjacent length space.
+After recording a measurement on the strip, some fish may be set aside for otolith and/or scale sampling.
+Refer to "Collecting Otoliths" or "Salmon Scale Sampling" in the following section.